aidan-hubley/Obsidian/MBA Classes/Business Analytics (BUSA 505)/Week 5/Discussion 5.md

 Davenport, T. H., Iansiti, M., & Serels, A. (2013). _Managing with analytics at Procter & Gamble_ (Case No. 9-613-045).
 Harvard Business School. https://www.hbsp.harvard.edu/educators

 ##### My Response:
+Hello Josh,

-Hello Josh, thank you for your insightful takeaway!
+Thank you for your insightful takeaway!
 Scattered data and undocumented practices are a huge detriment to work efficiency.
+While a central repository is important, I think its equally important to encourage data sharing across departments, this is something my organization struggles with.
+I think this can be achieved through training programs that emphasize the benefits of data-driven decision making as well as collaborative problem-solving.
+When building the central system, focusing on data standardization helps to ensure all information is consistent and easily interpretable regardless of its source.
+Additionally, consider tiered access levels to balance security and user needs.
+Forgoing security and "need to know" practices for the sake of data accessibility is a fast way to leek your organization's data.
+The centralized service could go beyond storing best practices.
+Imagine embedding interactive tutorials and self-service data exploration tools.

+Davenport, T. H., Iansiti, M., & Serels, A. (2013). _Managing with analytics at Procter & Gamble_ (Case No. 9-613-045).
+Harvard Business School. [https://www.hbsp.harvard.edu/educatorsLinks to an external site.](https://www.hbsp.harvard.edu/educators)